maxtaco/emergency-dns-server/README.md

     icake build

-From the top directory.
-The file `lib/cmd.js` is hand-written, but everything else in `lib/` is generated from a `.iced` file found in the `src/` directory.
+from the top directory.
+The file `./cmd.js` is hand-written, but everything else in `lib/` is generated from a `.iced` file found in the `src/` directory.